apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/OzoneMetrics.md

 Eg.`NumCreateContainer` tells us how many times create container has been invoked on this datanode.

+*Total number of pending operation* - This is an array which counts how many times a specific operation is waitting to be processed from the client point of view.
+Eg.`NumPendingCreateContainer` tells us how many create container requests that waitting to be processed.

+*Average latency of each pending operation in nanoseconds* - The average latency of the operation from the client point of view.
+Eg. `CreateContainerLatencyAvgTime` - This tells us the average latency of Create Container from the client point of view.

 *Number of bytes involved in a specific command* - This is an array that is maintained for all operations, but makes sense only for read and write operations.